JudgeGroovyman/JudgeGroovyman.github.io/Python.md

 or to use python 3 or 2 you can use this as step 4

+1. virtualenv -p /usr/bin/python2 venv
-1. virtualenv -p /usr/local/bin/python2 venv
+1. virtualenv -p /usr/bin/python3 venv

 https://www.alexkras.com/how-to-use-virtualenv-in-python-to-install-packages-locally/